Monitoring Coronavirus (COVID-19)

 - New loss of smell

-Suspension of Inpatient Elective Surgery (Updated December 1, 2020)
+Suspension of Inpatient Elective Surgery/Procedures (Updated December 1, 2020)

 In the interim, we want to urge all patients to maintain routine, non-hospital patient care appointments and to seek emergency medical care at Lawrence General Hospital if you believe you are experiencing a life-threatening health issue.
 The many primary care and specialty physicians affiliated with Lawrence General Hospital can provide important routine care that helps avoid emergency needs and diagnose challenging issues early; this care should not be interrupted.